Supinator muscle: Innervation

-It is innervated by the deep branch of the radial nerve.
-The deep branch then becomes the posterior interosseous nerve upon exiting the supinator muscle.
+It is innervated by the deep division of the radial nerve.
+The deep division then becomes the posterior interosseous nerve upon exiting the supinator muscle.
 Its nerve roots are primarily from C6, with some C5 involvement.
 There is also possible additional C7 innervation.

 The radial nerve divides into deep and sensory superficial branches just proximal to the supinator muscle—an arrangement that can lead to entrapment and compression of the deep part, potentially resulting in selective paralysis of the muscles served by this nerve (the extensor muscles and the abductor pollicis longus.)
 Many possible causes are known for this nerve syndrome, known as supinator entrapment syndrome, including compression by various soft-tissued masses surrounding the nerve, and stress caused by repetitive supination and pronation.

 Variation

 The deep radial nerve passes through the belly of supinator in 70% of cases and via the arcade of Frohse in remaining cases.

 Function

 Encircling the radius, supinator brings the hand into the supinated position.
 In contrast to the biceps brachii, it is able to do this in all positions of elbow flexion and extension.

 Supinator always acts together with biceps, except when the elbow joint is extended.
 It is the most active muscle in forearm supination during unresisted supination, while biceps becomes increasingly active with heavy loading.
 Supination strength decreases by 64% if supinator is disabled by, for example, injury.